micmejia/bible-dump/NKJV/Acts/Acts 20.md

 And they brought the young man in alive, and they were not a little comforted. ## From Troas to Miletus

 ###### 13
-Then we went ahead to the ship and sailed to Assos, there intending to take Paul on board; for so he had [^b]given orders, intending himself to go on foot.
+Then we went ahead to the ship and sailed to Assos, there intending to take Paul on board; for so he had given orders, intending himself to go on foot.

 ###### 14
 And when he met us at Assos, we took him on board and came to Mitylene.